 The credit card you had pre-pandemic may not be the best credit card for you now.
 However, the vaccine is creating light at the end of this weird and chaotic tunnel.
 So, if you have dreams of travelling once again, continue to build your points balance for a sunnier day.

 Find the best credit card for your lifestyle today!

 Many travel rewards credit cards offer flexible redemption options.
 Start earning points now and save for a vacation, or cash in points for statement credits, merchandise and more.

-Apply for the TD® Aeroplan® Visa Infinite* Card, and you can earn 10,000 Aeroplan Points and a Bonus Buddy Pass.
-Plus, pay no annual fee for the primary and first additional cardholder for the first year.
+Apply for the TD® Aeroplan® Visa Infinite* Card, and you can earn up to 20,000 Aeroplan Points and a Bonus Buddy Pass.
+Plus, pay no annual fee for the primary cardholder and up to three additional cardholders for the first year.
 Conditions apply.

 This offer is not available for residents of Quebec.
 For Quebec residents, please click here.